 Gallbladder disease is a common digestive health issue that affects many people worldwide.
-The gallbladder is an essential organ that stores and releases bile, a fluid that aids in digestion.
-However, various factors can cause the gallbladder to malfunction and lead to gallbladder disease.
 If left untreated, this condition can cause severe health complications, including organ failure.
 It’s essential to be aware of the symptoms of gallbladder disease and seek timely medical attention if they occur.
-Fortunately, you can learn everything you need to know about gallbladder disease with a search online, which could help you spot the symptoms.
+Fortunately, you can learn everything you need to know about gallbladder disease with a search online, which could help you spot early symptoms.

 Pain in the Upper Right Abdomen